 - UTZ Certified

 There is a potential downside to only sticking with Certified Organic coffee, however.
-Most coffee farms don’t have enough financial security to invest in that particular certification (which can be costly for small, rural businesses).
-By only buying Certified Organic beans, you may unknowingly penalize incredible farmers that can’t afford the certification.
+Most coffee farms don’t have enough financial security to invest in that particular certification, since it can be costly for small, rural businesses.
+By only buying Certified Organic beans, you may unknowingly penalize incredible farmers, because they can’t afford the certification.
 If there’s a local roaster you want to support, call them and ask how their coffee is grown + sourced.
 While they may not have the certification on their beans, their farmers may be following great practices that are worth supporting!

 A balanced, healthy coffee recipe

 The recipe I use is quite radical for a cup of joe sorta person.
-It requires a blender (yes, blender) and a few niche products that are found through Amazon and the local grocery store.
+It requires a blender (yes, blender), as well as a few niche products found through Amazon and the local grocery store.

 The blender emulsifies the grass-fed butter and coconut oil, creating a creamy and frothy drink with a boost of beneficial fats.
-It’s inspired by Dave Asprey’s Bulletproof Coffee, which is how I originally got introduced to healthy fats combined with coffee.
+It’s inspired by Dave Asprey’s Bulletproof Coffee, who originally introduced me to this incredible coffee recipe.

 Lately, I have been upgrading it EVEN more with grass-fed collagen powder.
 I think once you hit your 30s and the grey hairs start popping up, it’s time to take aging seriously.
 So I’m investing in my longevity with high-quality collagen and loads of healthy fats— which is exactly what this coffee recipe is all about.

-If you’re a decaf person, I recommend using Dandy Blend, which is the best coffee alternative out there, in my opinion.
+If you’re a decaf person, then I recommend using Dandy Blend, as it is the best coffee alternative out there, in my opinion.
 I’m in LOVE with this stuff!
 It’s caffeine free, gluten free and delicious.
 I seriously don’t even realize I’m not drinking coffee, it’s so similar.